- BMI is a term used to estimate a person’s body fat.

 - If a teen classifies as overweight or obese, she should be seen by her health care provider for further evaluation.

 BMI has been getting a lot of attention lately, particularly in schools.
-In fact, several states have started using “BMI report cards” to alert parents of their child’s BMI and further informing them if their child is underweight, overweight or obese.
+In fact, several states started using “BMI report cards” to alert parents of their child’s BMI and further informing them if their child is underweight, overweight or obese.
+These have proven controversial and some states have already stopped sending them.
 Those in favor of BMI report cards feel that knowing the possible health risks that are linked with obesity will motivate parents and others to help a teen make changes in their eating and exercise habits.

 What is Body Mass Index (BMI)?